Personalised Correspondence Cards

 A postcard, on the other hand, is a card that is intended to be sent through the mail without an envelope.
 The recipient’s address and a postage stamp will take up at least some portion of one side of the card, often sharing the same space with your message, and whilst the other side of the card may once have been plain or might once have had pre-paid postage printed upon it, the majority of postcards are in fact the ‘picture postcards’ with which everyone is so familiar, that are sold in newsagents and souvenir shops in holiday destinations the world over.

-What weight and size should luxury correspondence cards be?
+What weight and size should my custom note cards be?

 Though it is not intended to travel through the postal system without an envelope to protect it, the convention, at least in the United Kingdom, is for a card to be at the very minimum 260gsm, but more usually anything from 300gsm to 400gsm according to the bulkiness of the card.
 Cards which are rolled smooth are often heavier but may not be as bulky as those with a loose surface texture.
 For example, those of our Pemberly Fox cards which are made from Colorplan have a lovely loose surface and are a relatively substantial 350gsm single card, by which we mean that they are not folded but a single piece of flat card.